flimfit/Galene/README.md

 Precompiled applications are available from http://www.flimfit.org/galene.

+For documentation please see http://galene.readthedocs.io.

-Instructions to compile from source are provided below
+Instructions to compile from source are provided below, including retrieving the required dependencies.

 Building on Windows
 -------------------
 Requirements
 - Windows 7 or greater
 - Visual Studio 2015 or greater
-- Qt 5.7 or greater, download from https://www.qt.io/download-open-source/
+- Qt 5.7 or greater, install from https://www.qt.io/download-open-source/
 - vcpkg, for installing required dependencies, install from https://github.com/Microsoft/vcpkg
 - choco, for installing required dependencies, install from https://chocolatey.org/
+- Optionally, CUDA to support GPU processing, install from https://developer.nvidia.com/cuda-downloads

 Install the required dependencies using
 ```